 Margaret Meenaghan - Secretary

-Margaret Meenaghan spent 20 years in the business world before becoming an active member of non-profit educational organizations.
-Early in her career, she was a CPA at Arthur Andersen, specializing in corporate taxation.
-Thereafter, she joined the Shorenstein Company, which at the time, was the largest landlord of Class A skyscrapers in Downtown San Francisco.
-Most recently, Margaret was a Senior Vice President at Eastdil Secured, a New York-based real estate investment bank.
-After retiring, Margaret became a supporter of public school education.
+Margaret Meenaghan spent 20 years in the business world before becoming an active member of non-profit organizations.
+Early in her career, she was a CPA at Arthur Andersen.
+Thereafter, she joined the Shorenstein Company, one of the largest landlords in downtown San Francisco.
+Most recently, Margaret was a Senior Vice President at Eastdil Secured, a real estate investment bank.
+After corporate life, Margaret became a supporter of public school education.
 She was a seven-year board member of Warner Avenue Elementary School’s parent association, serving three years as Co-President.
-As a daughter of immigrants, Margaret understands firsthand the significance of opportunity and hope, and continues to give back to her community in many other ways.
 She is twice a Cal Berkeley graduate, earning a B.A. in Economics and an M.B.A. from the Haas School of Business.

 Nicole Field Brzeski - Co-Founder